IrisShaders/Iris/docs/changelogs/1.2.5/full.md

     - The update checker can be disabled in iris.properties for people making modpacks or using their own mod updater.
     - We added this because we kept on discovering people using really ancient versions of Iris and missing out on bug fixes and even features like shader configuration.

+- Added a text sink API
+    - This is needed to render text in-world with shaders.

 ## Performance